matiaszanolli/bizwing/README.md

 The game uses a **modular architecture** for maintainability and scalability:
 - **Separation of concerns**: Data, logic, and UI are separate
 - **Easy to extend**: Add new aircraft, airports, or events easily
+- **Type-safe**: TypeScript provides compile-time safety
 - **Testable**: Each module can be unit tested
-- **Debuggable**: Access game state via `window.game` in console

-### Future Enhancements (Not Implemented)
-- Connection flights and hub bonuses
-- International regulations and permissions
-- Seasonal demand variations
-- More detailed aircraft specifications
-- Staff management
-- Marketing campaigns by route
-- Save/load functionality
-- Statistics and historical charts

 ## Credits

 Inspired by **Aerobiz Supersonic** by KOEI (1994)

+## Version History

+See [ROADMAP.md](ROADMAP.md) for detailed version history and future plans.

+**Current Version**: v0.3.0 (November 2025)
+- 70+ historical aircraft (1955-2015)
+- Aircraft production lifecycle with warnings
+- Aircraft age & maintenance penalty system
+- 74 airports across 7 regions
+- Start year selection (1955-1992+)
+- Difficulty levels (Easy, Normal, Hard)
+- Save/load system with multiple slots
+- Interactive tutorial system